TJurijs/sap-rpt-1-oss/README.md

    ```bash
    ./scripts/dev.sh
    ```
-   The script ensures a local copy of the `sap-rpt-1-oss` sources is available (downloading a snapshot if needed), bootstraps a Python virtual environment under `playground/backend/.venv`, installs backend and frontend dependencies (including the model in editable mode), exports `PYTHONPATH`, starts the FastAPI API on port `8000`, waits for it to become healthy, and then launches the Vite dev server on port `5173` (with WebSocket proxying enabled).
+   The script bootstraps a Python virtual environment under `playground/backend/.venv`, installs backend and frontend dependencies (including the vendored `sap-rpt-1-oss` package in editable mode), exports `PYTHONPATH`, starts the FastAPI API on port `8000`, waits for it to become healthy, and then launches the Vite dev server on port `5173` (with WebSocket proxying enabled).

 4. **Open the UI**
    Browse to [http://localhost:5173](http://localhost:5173).
 The status banner confirms Hugging Face connectivity, checkpoint cache state (`sap-rpt-1-oss cached`), and whether the estimator runs on GPU or CPU.
 A comprehensive progress indicator shows stage, percentage, and ETA while jobs run.